Orthogonal Statistical Learning: Organization

 \section{Organization}

-} The appendix is organized as follows. \pref{part:additional} contains supplemental results: Sufficient conditions for the main theorems (\pref{sec:sufficient}), applications of the main results (\pref{sec:applications}), examples of orthogonal losses (\pref{app:orthogonal_loss_examples}), and generalization guarantees for specific function classes (\pref{sec:specific_classes}). \pref{part:proofs} contains proofs for the results presented in the main body of the paper: \pref{app:preliminaries} contains preliminaries, \pref{app:orthogonal} proves the main theorems for the sample-splitting meta-algorithm, \pref{app:constrained} proves the main results for plug-ing empirical risk minimization (building on technical tools developed in \pref{app:general_m}), and \pref{app:rates} proves our results concerning oracle rates.
+} The appendix is organized as follows. \begin{itemize} \item \pref{part:experiments} contains experimental results evaluating the performance of orthogonal risk minimization methods for examples considered in \pref{sec:orthogonal}. \item \pref{part:additional} contains supplemental theoretical results: Algorithms omitted from the main body for space (\pref{app:additional_algorithms}), user-friendly variants of the main theorems (\pref{sec:user_friendly}), construction of orthogonal losses (\pref{sec:orthogonal_loss}), sufficient conditions to apply the main theorems, (\pref{sec:sufficient}), sufficient conditions for oracle rates that extend \pref{sec:oracle} (\pref{sec:oracle_lipschitz}), applications of the main results (\pref{sec:applications}), further results regarding plug-in empirical risk minimization (generalization guarantees for specific function classes (\pref{sec:specific_classes}), and an application of the guarantees for plug-in variance-penalized ERM developed in \pref{sec:erm} to VC classes (\pref{app:vc}). \item \pref{part:proofs} contains proofs for the results presented in the main body of the paper: \pref{app:preliminaries} contains preliminaries, \pref{app:orthogonal} proves the main theorems for the sample-splitting meta-algorithm, \pref{app:constrained} proves the main results for plug-in empirical risk minimization (building on technical tools developed in \pref{app:general_m}), and \pref{app:rates} proves our results concerning oracle rates. \end{itemize}